hoverinc/hover-capture-ios/Sources/HVCaptureSDK/HVCaptureSDK.docc/GettingStarted.md

                     // check if we have a listener for the job already, so we don't make duplicate listeners each time the view is created if jobCancellables[jobInfo.identifier] == nil {
                         let cancellable = HVPartnerSDK.sharedInstance.getJobStateObservable(for: jobInfo.identifier).sink(receiveValue: { (jobState: JobStatus) in
-                            // NOTE: you can take various actions here based on the status change if case let .uploadProgress(_, uploadStatus) = jobState {
+                            // NOTE: you can t ake various actions here based on the status change if case let .uploadProgress(_, uploadStatus) = jobState {
                                 print("Job@State: \(jobState) --> File@State: \(String(describing: uploadStatus))")
                             } else if case let .error(_, error) = jobState {